openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 meeting the requirements of that program.

-The term **maintainer scrum-of-scrums** will mean the group of all maintainers who are responsible for flagging issues to project leadership and proposing process improvements for component maintenance.
+The term **maintainer scrum-of-scrums** will mean the group of all maintainers.
+They are responsible for flagging issues to project leadership and proposing process improvements for component maintenance.